blockchain-unica/rosetta-smart-contracts/contracts/crowdfund/README.md

 - **Move/Aptos**: implementation coherent with the specification.
 - **Move/IOTA**: implementation coherent with the specification.
 - **Fe/Ethereum**: implementation coherent with the specification.
+- **Vyper/Ethereum**: implementation is coherent with the specification.